telerik/maui-docs/controls/datapager/data-binding.md

 ---
-title: Source
+title: Binding a Source
 page_title: .NET MAUI DataPager Documentation - Data Binding
-description: Learn more about the ways for data binding in the Telerik UI for .NET MAUI DataPager control.
+description: Learn more about the ways you can bind data to the Telerik UI for .NET MAUI DataPager control.
 position: 3
 slug: datapager-data-binding
 ---

-# .NET MAUI DataPager Data Binding
+# .NET MAUI DataPager Data Source Binding

 The Telerik UI for .NET MAUI DataPager can page any collection that implements the `IEnumerable` interface.

-The only thing that the developer has to do is to pass the collection to the DataPager `Source` (`object`) property.
-After the collection is passed to the `Source` property, the collection splits into pages.
+To bind the desired collection to the DataPager, pass the collection to the DataPager's `Source` (`object`) property.
+This will split the data into pages.

-**Example with `Source` property**
+The following demonstrates how to use the `Source` property to bind a collection:

 **1.** Define the DataPager in XAML: